Welcome to the Diabetes Research Hub

 Before you register with us and submit your data, please review our MoU.
 This document outlines the kind of data expected, secure data sharing methods, data ownership details, and the benefits you, as a researcher, will receive.

-• As a new user to DRH, you must send in a request to researchhub-help@diabetestechnology.org along with the name of your organization to have an SFTP account set up for you.
-This SFTP account will help you transfer your files securely to DRH.
+• As a new user to DRH, you must send a request to researchhub-help@diabetestechnology.org, along with the name of your organization, to have an SFTP account set up.
+This account will enable you to securely transfer your files to DRH.

-• Based on the above, a new SFTP user account will be created for you.
+• Based on your request, a new SFTP user account will be created for you.

-• Once the folder setup and permissions are ready, you shall be informed via the email through which you have sent in your request.
+• Once the folder setup and permissions are ready, you will be notified via the email address from which you submitted your request.

-• Once you receive your credentials, you can go to the SFTP site and login using your credentials.
+• After receiving your credentials, you can log in at the SFTP site using your credentials.

-• You will be able to view the folder created for you.
-This is where you will be uploading your CGM data.
+• You will be able to view the folder created for you, where you can upload your CGM data.

-Note: The file upload through SFTP is for Anchor Researchers only.
-This will transition to a web-based UI in the near future.
+Note: File uploads via SFTP will continue until the transition to a web-based UI occurs in the near future.

 In order to collect and unify data received from various disparate sources, we have a defined a standard format in which you will have to organize your data before you can upload to SFTP.
 Your CGM data will have to be organized into the following files.
 The structure is designed considering that this is a research study.Please note that you will have to use the exact same file names as shown below.